neanderf/imersao-azureexpert-online/README.md

     > **Note**: You might need to wait a few minutes.

 1. Test the Public IP address in Browser.

+    > **Note**: You will need to open port 80 (HTTP) internet access in Network Security Groups in Virtual Machine Scale Sets "VMSSTAEWEB"

 1. In the Azure portal, navigate to the **Virtual Machine Scale Sets** entry, and on the **VMSSWEB** blade, select **Scaling**.